 Rodney E. Johnson.
-Mr. Johnson joined us as Vice President of Reservoir Engineering in January 2007 and was promoted to Senior Vice President - Reservoir Engineering in January 2009.
+Mr. Johnson joined us as Vice President of Reservoir Engineering in January 2007 and was promoted to Senior Vice President - Reservoir Engineering in June 2007 and then to Executive Vice President - Reservoir Engineering in January 2009.
 He most recently served as Manager of Reservoir Engineering over Texas and Louisiana Regions for Chesapeake Energy Corporation from October 2003 through December 2006.
 Prior to that, Mr. Johnson served as Manager of Technology for Aera Energy LLC (a joint venture of Exxon Mobil Corporation and Royal Dutch Shell plc) where he held positions of increasing importance from 1996 through September 2003.
 Mr. Johnson graduated from Wichita State University in 1980 with a Bachelor of Science degree in Mechanical Engineering.
 He has been a registered Professional Engineer since 1988.

 Todd N. Tipton.
 Mr. Tipton joined us as Executive Vice President - Exploration in September 2006.
-Prior to this, he was Exploration Manager of the Western Division from 2001 through August 2006 for Devon Energy Corporation.
-He received a Bachelor degree in Geology from The State University of New York at Buffalo in
+Prior to this, he was Exploration Manager of the Western Division from 2001 through August 2006 for Devon Energy

-1977 and completed an executive development program at The Johnson Graduate School of Management at Cornell University.
+Corporation.
+He received a Bachelor degree in Geology from The State University of New York at Buffalo in 1977 and completed an executive development program at The Johnson Graduate School of Management at Cornell University.
 Mr. Tipton is a member of the Rocky Mountain Association of Geologists and a member of the Independent Petroleum Association of Mountain States.